-No matter what you think of Lady Gaga (née Stefani Joanne Angelina Germanotta), it should be a relief to hear that Bradley Cooper’s rousing remake of A Star Is Born is not Gaga Land.
-The lady is very much down to earth, compos mentis.
-Discovered by country-western star Jackson Maine (Cooper) after he inadvertently stumbles, blotto, into a drag bar in search of more booze and watches her transform “La Vie en Rose” into the sultriest of ballads, Gaga’s Ally accepts his attention with an affecting mix of infatuation and wariness.
+No matter what you think of Lady Gaga (née Stefani Joanne Angelina Germanotta), it should be a relief to hear that Bradley Cooper’s rousing A Star Is Born is not Gaga Land.
+The Lady is very much down to earth and compos mentis.
+Discovered by country-and-western star Jackson Maine (Cooper) after he inadvertently stumbles, blotto, into a drag bar in search of more booze and watches her transform “La Vie en Rose” into the sultriest of ballads, Gaga’s Ally accepts his attention with a mix of infatuation and wariness.

 He’s a drunk, you see, like her dad (Andrew Dice Clay!), and also incredibly famous, which her dad has always pushed her to be despite agents and managers telling her that her nose is too big.
 Yes, you read that right.
 Lady Gaga triumphs as a young woman averse to artifice and the pursuit of fame.
 It’s a hell of a magic act.